India, Pakistan Ceasefire Holds After Early Violations

 News of the ceasefire was met with relief from countries including Britain and Iran, as well as the United Nations.

-China, which borders India and Pakistan, said it was "willing to continue playing a constructive role" and remained concerned with any escalation, according to state-run news agency Xinhua.
+China, which borders India and Pakistan, said Beijing was "willing to continue playing a constructive role" and remained concerned with any escalation, according to state-run news agency Xinhua.

-The ceasefire was agreed on Saturday after four days of missile, drone and artillery attacks which killed at least 60 people and sent thousands fleeing, in the worst violence since India and Pakistan's last open conflict in 1999.

-Early on Sunday India's foreign secretary said that New Delhi had retaliated after Pakistan's "repeated violations" of the truce.

 "The days ahead will be critical to see whether the ceasefire holds and gives way to relative normalcy," read an editorial in Dawn, Pakistan's leading English language newspaper.